refraction-ray/iastu-hpc2-manual/administrators/history/setup.md

   * master ssd:  1.3 GB/s
   * master /DATA, sdb1: 1.3GB/s (? cannot understand), similar results for sdc in master, it is weird though. (maybe due to disk controller or cache therein?)
   * dn1: sdb2 557MB/s, similar result for sdb, sda (under lvm): 471MB/s

+### electrical consumption

+For c[1-8], the peak power is about 260W and 1.5A.
+For c9 with two 2080Ti, it is about 700W and 3A.